garybake/blog/content/2016_08_02_wemos-oled-shield.md

             error = error - 1.0
 ```
 Add this to the system with the Ctrl+e method
-(Todo: this should be a method of display rather than display passed in as a parameter)
+(Todo: this should be a method of display rather than display passed in as a parameter).

 ```python
 display.fill(0)